Why It Pays to “Discover” Online Banking

 First a big plus: unlike many too-big-to-fail banks, Discover Bank and many of their ilk don’t charge a maintenance fee or mandate a minimum daily balance.
 Moreover various online institutions have different policies regarding overdraft fees, with some waiving such penalties in all situations and others like Discover reimbursing your first fine each year.
 Plus, just like regular bank accounts, online bank accounts are FDIC insured (or at least they should be — make sure to do your due diligence on an institution before joining).

 As for the downsides, there’s no question that some will be concerned about the lack of a physical branch to go to.
 Personally, I rely so much on banking apps that I hardly remember the last time I visited a brick and mortar location.
 That said, the inability to deposit cash or a check in an ATM does mean that it can take longer to get your money into your account.
-In the case of cash, you may even have to rely on your “big bank” account to deposit the cash before transferring to your online account.
+In the case of cash, you may even have to rely on your “big bank” account to deposit the cash before transferring it to your online account.
 Such delays mean you’ll need to think ahead if you’re actively using these accounts to pay bills — but hopefully you’ll be able to work out the kinks with some practice.

 My Experience With Discover Bank